rodoherty1/Notes/README.md

 # Notes

-Collection of notes to myself
+Just a collection of notes to myself